-Two iconic establishments that can’t be missed are the Grand Ole Opry and the Ryman Auditorium, both of which have made an indelible impact on making Nashville the Music City.
-The Ryman was constructed in 1897 as a tabernacle and became the home to the famous Grand Ole Opry in 1943 where it remained until 1974 when it moved to the Grand Ole Opry House.
-Today it is one of the most popular music venues in the country, hosting big-name musical acts of all genres.
-The Grand Ole Opry, the country’s longest-running radio show, celebrates more than 90 years on the air and still puts on live shows three nights a week.
+Two iconic establishments that can’t be missed are the Grand Ole Opry and the Ryman Auditorium, which have made an indelible impact on making Nashville the Music City.
+The Ryman was constructed in 1897 as a tabernacle and became the home to the famous Grand Ole Opry in 1943, where it remained until 1974, when it moved to the Grand Ole Opry House.
+Today, it is one of the most renowned music venues in the country, hosting big-name musical acts of all genres.
+The Grand Ole Opry, the country’s longest-running radio show, celebrates over 90 years and still puts on live shows three nights a week.
 You’ll hear a dozen performers in one show, from country music greats to newcomers on the scene.
 Located steps from the Grand Ole Opry House, Madame Tussauds makes you the show's star by allowing you to step into unique immersive settings with over 50 of your favorite musical icons, from Johnny Cash to Taylor Swift.

-In a city full of songwriters, take in a songwriters night at one of the city’s music venues that host a writer's night.
+In a city full of songwriters, take in a songwriter's night at one of the city’s music venues that host a writer's night.
 The most famous is the Bluebird Cafe, where songwriters perform their original material in an intimate “in the round” setting every night of the week.
 The Listening Room Cafe and 3rd & Lindsley are other great places to check out.

 Another revered music venue is the hole-in-the-wall Station Inn.
 Located in the middle of the buzzing Gulch neighborhood, the Station Inn remains unchanged and offers some of the best live bluegrass music you’ll find anywhere.
 Hit up the Sunday night Bluegrass Jam for a true “only in Nashville” experience.
-Speaking of a hole-in-the-wall, many of Nashville’s most popular venues, there are more than 180 of them, maybe tough to find if you don’t know what you’re looking for.
-We suggest using the free Nashville Live Music Guide app to find out who’s playing where.
-Venues like Mercy Lounge, Exit/In, 3rd & Lindsley, and The Basement host musicians of all genres from rock and pop to folk and singer/songwriter.
+Speaking of hole-in-the-wall, many of Nashville’s most popular venues, there are more than 180 of them, may be tough to find if you don’t know what you’re looking for.
+Venues like Exit/In, 3rd & Lindsley, and The Basement host musicians of all genres from rock and pop to folk and singer/songwriter.